 The new LB434XL large square baler from Case IH helps high-volume hay and forage producers bale more hectares per day, thanks to improved capacity and greater bale density.
-Paired with a Puma or Optum tractor, this rugged and reliable baler produces consistent, uniform bales hectare after hectare — regardless of the crop or field conditions.
+Paired with a Puma tractor, this rugged and reliable baler produces consistent, uniform bales hectare after hectare — regardless of the crop or field conditions

-With the addition of Model Year 2017 RB5 series round balers, Case IH also is pleased to announce ISOBUS Class 3 functionality across the majority of its baler lineup and all Maxxum CVX, Puma and Optum tractors.
-This Advanced Farming Systems (AFS) technology enhances both productivity and bale quality.
+With the addition of Model Year 2017 RB5 series round balers, Case IH also is pleased to announce ISOBUS Class 3 functionality across the majority of its baler lineup and all Puma tractors.
+This Advanced Farming Systems (AFS) technology enhances both productivity and bale quality

-“Our customers are telling us that that they want heavier, denser bales – and that is what our new LB434XL balers can provide,” says Maxime Rocaboy Case IH hay and forage marketing manager for the EMEA region.
+“Our customers are telling us that that they want heavier, denser bales – and that is what our new LB434XL balers can provide,” says Jens Van De Mergel Case IH Product Specialist for Combines, Hay & Forage and Sprayers for Africa and the Middle East.
 “Just as important, we’re helping farmers hit peak nutritional value by giving them the technology they need to harvest each crop more efficiently.
-From tractors to balers and the latest precision technology, the growing line-up of innovative Case IH equipment at dealerships across Europe offers a one-stop shop for today’s producer.”
+From tractors to balers and the latest precision technology, the growing line-up of innovative Case IH equipment at dealerships across Africa and the Middle East offers a one-stop shop for today’s producer.”

 LB434XL large square balers raise the bar for productivity and reliability